BambuReviews

 AMS error messages are cryptic.
 “AMS_FILAMENT_CHANGE_POSITION_ERROR” means nothing without documentation.
 A few firmware updates have improved this but it still lags competitors.

 Bambu Cloud dependency.
 The full feature set requires a Bambu Cloud account and internet connectivity.
 LAN-mode printing is available but some features (remote monitoring, model library sync) are cloud-only.
-For a $1,200 machine, local-first should be the default.
+For a machine at this price, local-first should be the default.

 Nozzle swap friction.
-The X1C uses a bayonet nozzle system that’s faster than the competition, but nozzles are expensive at $8-15 each (Bambu branded).
+The X1C uses a bayonet nozzle system that’s faster than the competition, but Bambu-branded nozzles carry a noticeable premium.
 Third-party options are available but need quality verification.

 Who Should Buy This